 Fighting Spirit (4) – Being able to give yourself advantage on your weapon attacks and temporary hit points is a match made in martial heaven.
 It’s advised to use this ability in conjunction with your Action Surge to make as many attacks at advantage as possible.
 The limiting factor holding this back from being a 5 is only having three uses, this makes it difficult to ration throughout the day and the temp hp could do with some scaling between 3rd and 10th level.

-Elegant Courtier (5) – A bonus to a social skill and proficiency in a save that becomes increasingly important as levels increase, excellent feature.
+Elegant Courtier (5) – A bonus to a social skill and proficiency in a save that becomes increasingly important as levels increase, an excellent feature.

 Tireless Spirit (5) – Always having at least one use of Fighting Spirit is a huge boost to your accuracy and durability, as well as a weight off your mind as you no longer have to use it sparingly!

-Rapid Strike (5) – An additional attack which only costs your advantage?
+Rapid Strike (5) – An additional attack that only costs your advantage?
 That’s a lot of damage, especially for users of Sharpshooter and Great Weapon Master.
 What makes this ability great is it doesn’t need to be advantage from your Fighting Spirit, it can come from anywhere including shoving a target prone.
 It’s important to note if you are using this with Fighting Spirit, whilst you lose advantage from one of your attacks, the attack you gain can still benefit from the advantage you get that turn.
 This means at 15th level a Samurai can use Fighting Spirit to make four attacks, three of them with advantage.

 Strength Before Death (5) – Getting an entire turn, in the middle of someone else’s, is certainly better than laying down to die!
 I advise against using Fighting Spirit if this feature is triggered, as the temp hp won’t stop you from going down again.
 Once you hit this level, you should try and conserve Second Wind so you can heal yourself on your bonus turn.

-Born from the ever popular Critical Role, this archetype allows you to make a double of yourself using time magic.
+Born from the ever-popular Critical Role, this archetype allows you to make a double of yourself using time magic.
 This subclass offers a lot of mobility and options not commonly available to a Fighter, whilst maintaining a solid base of damage.
 Increasing your Con modifier as high as you can is heavily recommended for this subclass.

-Manifest Echo (5) – This feature is really a whole mix of abilities your Echo delivers for you, the most significant for a Fighter is at-will short range teleportation.
+Manifest Echo (5) – This feature is really a whole mix of abilities your Echo delivers for you, the most significant for a Fighter is at-will short-range teleportation.
 That said, the meat of this feature is the ability to attack from somewhere you’re not and control the battlefield with distant opportunity attacks.
 This allows you to take advantage of cover, beneficial auras of your allies, and so on, whilst not compromising your ability to deliver attacks.
 This ability having no limit easily carries this to a 5.

 Unleash Incarnation (4) – If getting your echo wasn’t enough, you also get additional attacks from it!
 This is only a 4 as it’s tied to a secondary stat which will realistically be a +3 or even a +2 for most Fighters for a while.